aelaouni/Upwelling-segmentation-and-index/README.md

 After you unzipped the files, you'll find 3 folders:

-each folder contains example file of how to use.

 -SstNorm: use the codes inside to calculate the nonlinear normalization of the sea surface temperature.